Analyzing presidential elections

 Data analysis with RethinkDB

-If you followed along, the queries above should have given you a taste of ReQL: chaining, projections, order by, group by, JOINs, grouped-map-reduce.
-Of course this tutorial isn't statistically significant.
+If you followed along, the queries above should have given you a taste of ReQL: chaining, projections, order by, JOINs, group.
+Of course this tutorial isn’t statistically significant.
 If you interested in statistically significant results, checkout the election statistics superhero Nate Silver.